4th Petition of Lord’s Prayer

 Moses warns us in particular against pride in the OT reading, “Beware that you do not forget the Lord your God by not keeping His commandments, lest you say in your heart, ‘My power and might of my hand have gained me this wealth.’”
 When we are unthankful, it is because we have forgotten that every good thing that we have in our life is an undeserved gift from our merciful heavenly Father, for which we should thank and praise, serve and obey Him.

 One way you’ll be able to tell that most people don’t really get this point, even on Thanksgiving Day, is in the way they talk about giving thanks.
-I always like to mention this, because it’s key: If you listen carefully, you’ll notice that while people may talk about what they’re thankful for, there’s almost no talk about who they’re thankful to.
+I’ve said this before, but it’s worth repeating, because it’s key: If you listen carefully, you’ll notice that while people may talk about what they’re thankful for, there’s almost no talk about who they’re thankful to.
 There’s no mention of the one who receives our thanks, no mention of God or the Lord.
 Or else they’re just expressing thanks to other people, which is fine, but entirely misses the point of the holiday.
-Just as Christmas has in many ways become Christ-less in our culture, so also Thanksgiving has become God-less.
-Sometimes I think when people say they’re thankful for something, they just mean they’re glad they have it or they feel good about it.
+Thanksgiving, then, becomes God-less.
+Sometimes I think when people say they’re thankful for something, they just mean they’re glad they have it or they feel lucky.
 So be sure when you talk about what you’re thankful for that you say, “I’m thankful to God for this or that.”
 For ultimately it’s not our giving of thanks, but who we’re giving thanks to that matters.

 Let’s continue with the catechism: